processing/p5.js-web-editor/contributor_docs/installation.md

 4. `$ docker-compose -f docker-compose-development.yml build`
 5. `$ cp .env.example .env`
 6. (Optional) Update `.env` with necessary keys to enable certain app behaviors, i.e. add Github ID and Github Secret if you want to be able to log in with Github.
+   * See the [GitHub API Configuration](#github-api-configuration) section for information on how to authenticate with Github.
+   * See the [S3 Bucket Configuration](#s3-bucket-configuration) section for information on how to set up an S3 bucket
 7. `$ docker-compose -f docker-compose-development.yml run --rm app npm run fetch-examples` -  note that you need to configure your GitHub Credentials, which you can do by following the [Github API Configuration](#github-api-configuration) section.
 8. Enable Prettier in your text editor by following [this guide](https://prettier.io/docs/en/editors.html).